steffy-lo/Mississauga-Code-Club/deliverable-1/planning.md

      -    Cannot add a course if it already exists
      -    New courses can be added easily

-15. As any user, I want to be able to recover my password, in order to retrieve my account in case I forget my password. [is this necessary? maybe?]
+15. As any user, I want to be able to recover my password, in order to retrieve my account in case I forget my password.

 Acceptance Criteria:
     -   Be able to contact an admin to request a new password